 Always make sure you are using all-natural almond butter without any added sugar.

-To get the fudge consistency, I used ½ a cup of Swerve Confectioner’s substitute.
-If you use any other kind of sweetener, you might want to use a little bit more.
+To get the fudge consistency, I used a half cup of Swerve Confectioner's for the sugar-free sweetener, but a monk fruit based sweetener works well too.
+If you use plain erythritol, you might want to use a little bit more.

 Tip: Check out this guide on different low-carb sugar substitutes to find the one that works best for you!

-Eggs are very important.
+Eggs are very important for these keto brownies.
 They bind all the ingredients together.
 You could try to replace the eggs with flax, but that will also alter the taste slightly.

 Of course, brownies need cocoa powder!
 If they aren't rich enough for you, go ahead and use dark chocolate cocoa powder.
 Just make sure that you always use unsweetened cocoa powder.